-Newton's work has been said "to distinctly advance every branch of mathematics then studied".^[33] His work on the subject, usually referred to as fluxions or calculus, seen in a manuscript of October 1666, is now published among Newton's mathematical papers.^[34] His work De analysi per aequationes numero terminorum infinitas, sent by Isaac Barrow to John Collins in June 1669, was identified by Barrow in a letter sent to Collins that August as the work "of an extraordinary genius and proficiency in these things".^[35]
+Newton's work has been said "to distinctly advance every branch of mathematics then studied".
+His work on the subject, usually referred to as fluxions or calculus, seen in a manuscript of October 1666, is now published among Newton's mathematical papers.
+His work De analysi per aequationes numero terminorum infinitas, sent by Isaac Barrow to John Collins in June 1669, was identified by Barrow in a letter sent to Collins that August as the work "of an extraordinary genius and proficiency in these things".
+[29]

 Newton later became involved in a dispute with Leibniz over priority in the development of calculus (the Leibniz-Newton calculus controversy).
 Most modern historians believe that Newton and Leibniz developed calculus independently, although with very different mathematical notations.
-Leibniz's notation and "differential Method", nowadays recognised as much more convenient notations, were adopted by continental European mathematicians, and after 1820 or so, also by British mathematicians.
+Occasionally it has been suggested that Newton published almost nothing about it until 1693, and did not give a full account until 1704, while